Tammy Hembrow Puts Famed Booty On Display In Impossibly Tight Mini Shorts

 Tammy Hembrow took to popular social media site Instagram on Wednesday to get her followers’ pulses racing in an impossibly tight outfit that highlighted her most-famed assets.

-In the snap, the fitness model squats on the ground with her back turned towards the camera as she turns her upper torso to shoot a sultry gaze towards the photographer.
-She is dressed in a coral sports bra and workout shorts combo that leaves a strip of her toned tummy on display.
-The super short shorts hug her curves and emphasize her famed booty as she pushes it out behind her while the sports bra elevates her cleavage.
+In the snap, the fitness model squats on the ground with her back to the camera as she turns her upper torso to direct a sultry gaze towards the photographer.
+She is dressed in a coral sports bra-and-workout shorts combo that leaves a strip of her toned tummy on display.
+The super-short shorts hug her curves and emphasize her famed booty as she pushes it out behind her while the sports bra elevates her cleavage.

 The 25-year-old added a pair of white socks and gray sneakers to the outfit in addition to painting her nails in an array of rainbow colors.
-She wears her straight blonde locks pulled back into a high bun with several tresses framing her face and adds a touch of black mascara and pink lips.
+She wears her straight blonde locks pulled back into a high bun, with several tresses framing her face, and adds a touch of black mascara and pink lip color.

 In the model’s hand, she secures a shaker bottle from fitness brand Women’s Best.
-The brand prides itself on its high-quality sportswear and nutrition specifically designed for women and Tammy is a promoter for the brand.
+The brand prides itself on its high-quality sportswear and nutrition specifically designed for women, and Tammy is a promoter for the brand.

 In the photo’s caption, the mother-of-two calls on her 9.7 million followers to head over to Women’s Best and join their new Rewards Club, allowing them to shop for free.